Harispy/persian-swear-detector/README.md

-# persian-swear-detector
+# Persian Swear Detector

-A very simple, high performance, ready to go Persian swear detector for golang. also support some, not very complicated, normalization specially for persian
+> A very simple, high performance, ready to go Persian swear detector for golang. also support some, not very complicated, normalization specially for persian

 ## Installation